 What can I do to reduce my own exposure?

-You can find out if arsenic contamination is a problem in your drinking water by checking EWG’s Tap Water Database or contacting your water company.
+You can find out if arsenic contamination is a problem in your drinking water by checking EWG’s Tap Water Database or contacting your water utility.
 If you drink well water, you can find out if arsenic is a problem in your region by contacting your local health department.
 Simple carbon water filters will not remove arsenic.
-Consult EWG’s water filter guide to find an option that works for arsenic, such as reverse osmosis or carbon block technologies.
+Consult EWG’s Water Filter Buying Guide to find an option that works for arsenic, such as reverse osmosis or ion exchange technologies.

 You can also reduce your arsenic exposure by limiting consumption of certain foods.
 EWG’s Food Scores database explains more about the issue of arsenic contamination in rice-based foods.
 Arsenic accumulates at relatively high levels in rice, so do your best to avoid rice-based processed foods like crackers, cereals, pastas, and foods sweetened with rice syrup.
 Do not feed infants and children rice-based cereals or use rice milk as a substitute for milk.
 Whole grain rice is a dietary staple for millions of Americans, so it isn’t easy for many families to reduce their consumption.